 While this seems like a question mostly regarding the weight and size of your cooler, it actually goes beyond that.
 The vibration caused by normal car movement - let alone driving for miles on unmaintained dirt roads — can wreak havoc with the moving parts in a powered cooler.
 In general, thermoelectric models are less durable than their compressor cousins, though they are also more easily placed on a car seat where they're better protected from bumps in the road.
 Compressor models have more moving parts to be damaged or knocked out of place as you make your way off the beaten path, and need more care and consideration in their placement.

-Unlike a traditional cooler, these powered coolers need to be plugged in.
+Unlike a traditional cooler, these powered coolers (obviously) need to be plugged in.
 Some models come with nice long cords that can easily run from the DC plug between your front seats to the back of your suburban with no problem.
 Others have such short cords that they have to live right behind the front seat while powered.
 You can always purchase a cord extension to place your cooler wherever you want, but that's another thing to buy.
 And if you ever want the option to use your cooler at home or in a hotel room, you'll need either the AC cord or a DC to AC adapter.
-Some models come with this already included and some offer it as an additional item - or not at all.
+Some models come with this already included and some offer it as an additional item — or not at all.

 Nifty Features and Accessories

 Like a lot of gadgets you can buy, powered coolers can have a bunch of interesting features that make them more (or less) appealing.
-Some thermoelectric models can be reversed to provide heat - a great feature to keep that casserole piping hot on your way to the school potluck in the winter.
-Many powered coolers have drains and plugs that can both aid cleaning and create a potential risk of leakage after some wear and tear.
+Most (but not all) thermoelectric models can be reversed to provide heat — a great feature to keep that casserole piping hot on your way to the school potluck in the bitter Midwestern winter.
+Some powered coolers have drains and plugs that can both aid cleaning and create a potential risk of leakage after some wear and tear.
 Certain compressor models can connect to external displays, allowing you to read and control their temperature from the driver's seat of your pickup while your cooler is snug as a bug in the back.
 Some extra fancy compressor coolers can be similarly controlled using a handy app, bypassing the extra step of purchasing and installing an external display.
 Many larger models also feature internal lights that help you see what you're grabbing from the depths.
 And a few coolers even have wheels, which comes in handy when you're trying to move a fully-loaded icebox.

 And if all that isn't enough, you can add extra insulation to many powered coolers by purchasing a special insulation or transit bag.
 This added layer can help keep cold in and heat out on the hottest days, thereby saving precious energy all summer.
 Some compressor models also have slide mounts available, so you can slide the whole unit out from the back of your car or under your boat bench to gain access to its contents.
 We wish all appliances could be this handy!